EVerest/libocpp/README.md

   ```

 #### registering callbacks
-You can (and in many cases MUST) register a number of callbacks so libOCPP can interact with the charger.
+You can (and in many cases MUST) register a number of callbacks so libocpp can interact with the charger.
 In EVerest most of this functionality is orchestrated by the "EvseManager" module, but you can also register your own callbacks interacting directly with your chargers software.
 Following is a list of callbacks that you must register and a few words about their purpose.

-TODO: in a future version of libocpp the callbacks will be organised in a struct with optional members emphasizing the required and optional callbacks
+TODO: in a future version of libocpp the callbacks will be organised in a struct with optional members emphasizing the required and optional callbacks.

 Some general notes: the "connector" parameter of some of the callbacks refers to the connector number as understood in the OCPP 1.6 specification, "0" means the whole charging station, the connectors with EVSEs used for charging cars start at "1".